 Pros of Mednafen

-- Supports remapping hotkeys and joystick at the same time.
+• Supports remapping hotkeys and the joystick at the same time.

-- Intended to help an assortment of gaming frameworks like GBA, Gameboy Color, PlayStation, Virtual kid, and the sky is the limit from there.
+• Intended to help an assortment of gaming frameworks like GBA, Gameboy Color, PlayStation, and Virtual Kid, and the sky is the limit from there.

 Cons of Mednafen

-- Order Line Interface makes it difficult to set up and use.
+• Order Line Interface makes it challenging to set up and use.

 Visit: Mednafen